dthies/moodle-contenttype_repurpose/README.md

 can be edited in the content bank as normal H5P content and combined with other content through copy and paste.

-After installation teachers may create interactive content in the content bank by clicking the _Add_ button one of the _Repurpose resources_ content types from the drop down to open editor, and selecting questions and other options in editor and saving.
-The new content created from the question will appear in the content bank.
+After installation, teachers may create interactive content in the content bank by clicking the _Add_ button and then choosing one of the _Repurpose resources_ content types from the drop down menu, to open the editor, and selecting questions and other options in the editor and saving.
+The new content created from the question will now appear inside the content bank.

 ## Installation ##